Sustainable-Enjoyment/Risk_Measure/README.md

 # Supply Chain Risk Measurement

-This project builds supply chain and risk vocabularies using word embeddings and applies them to earnings call transcripts.
-It provides a simple script to score each transcript based on the proximity of supply chain terms to risk-related terms.
+This project builds supply chain and risk vocabularies using word embeddings and applies them to earnings call transcripts,which provides a simple script to score each transcript based on the proximity of supply chain terms to risk-related terms.

 ## Usage